AlexeyBoldakov/CornerCal/README.md

+# The application is outdated and no longer supported

 # StatusCal - a better clock app for macOS

 This project is a fork of the [ekreutz/CornerCal](https://github.com/ekreutz/CornerCal)  with some changes.